 ONC HIT certification conferred by CCHIT does not represent an endorsement of the certified EHR technology by the U.S. Department of Health and Human Services or guarantee the receipt of incentive payments.

-PrognoCIS EMR and Practice Management software is developed and marketed by Bizmatics, which provides clinical and business productivity suites and services to the healthcare providers market.
-Bizmatics’ solution set includes: PrognoCIS EMR, Billing, Scheduling, and Patient Portal.
+PrognoCIS EMR and Practice Management software is developed and marketed by Prognocis, which provides clinical and business productivity suites and services to the healthcare providers market.
+Bizmatics’ solution set includes PrognoCIS EMR, Billing, Scheduling, and Patient Portal.
 Operating in Silicon Valley, PrognoCIS has been developed using the latest innovations and cutting-edge Internet technology.
-PrognoCIS EMR and other products are used by hundreds of medical professionals across the United States including Alaska, Puerto Rico and the Caribbean.
-For more information about Bizmatics, please visit our website.
+PrognoCIS EMR and other products are used by hundreds of medical professionals across the United States including Alaska, Puerto Rico, and the Caribbean.
+For more information about Bizmatics, please visit our Contact us.
 To register for our training webinars, please visit this website.

 The Certification Commission for Health Information Technology (CCHIT®) is an independent, 501(c)3 nonprofit organization with the public mission of accelerating the adoption of robust, interoperable health information technology.
 The Commission has been certifying electronic health record technology since 2006 and is authorized by the Office of the National Coordinator for Health Information Technology (ONC) of the U.S. Department of Health and Human Services (HHS) as a certification body (ONC-ACB).
 CCHIT is accredited by the American National Standards Institute (ANSI) as a certification body for the ONC HIT Certification Program for electronic health record (EHR) technology and accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) of the National Institute of Standards and Technology (NIST) as an Accredited Testing Laboratory (ATL) to test EHRs.
-More information on CCHIT and its programs is available at: http://cchit.org.
+More information on CCHIT and its programs are available at http://cchit.org.